|

 $i=5 E2; # here 5E2 was split into two tokens by a space (syntax error).

 Because you can use whitespace freely in your program it is possible to indent your programs in a neat fashion (to beautify the program).
 That makes the code easy to read and understand.
 Special program called beautifiers can be used for this purpose.
-Programming editors often can beautify code automatically too, for example:

-Perl does not have multi-line comments either.
-There is no way to comment out a block of code in Perl other than to put # at the beginning of each line.
+You can also comment out a block of code in Perl by putting # at the beginning of each line.
+Some editors like vim have a special command for that operation.
 For example

 # this is a one-line comment

-$i = 0; # this is an end line comment
+# $i = 0; # this is also a comment

 # $i=0; # this is a statement that is commented out (note two # in this line)

-Perl has rather inflexible and limited comments.
 The desire to preserve compatibility with Unix shells dictated the use of #, but here Perl robbed itself of important symbol (that can be used for example for casting scalars into numeric).
-This differences creates problems for heavy users of C-like languages and one can write a preprocessor that permits usage of C and C++ style comments.
-In any case if you are C programmer you need to check you scripts for wrong comments... |
+It might be better to use several symbols for starting the comment like good old "/*", or even "##".
+This decisions creates problems for heavy users of C-like languages but one can write a preprocessor that permits usage of C and C++ style comments.
+In any case if you are C programmer you need to check your scripts for wrong comments...

 Like most scripting languages Perl doesn't specify the type size and ranges of the numeric literal.
 And to a certain extent there is no any numeric data type in Perl.
-No byte, short and integer types are defined in the language (integrer was added in latest versions of Perl but we will not discuss it here).
+No byte, short and integer types are defined in the language (integer was added in latest versions of Perl but we will not discuss it here).
 In classic Perl all arithmetic operations are performed by default on double precision (64 bit) IEEE 754 floating-point numbers that gives 14-15 significant digits in most calculations.
 You can change default with pragma use int but I saw very few scripts that are using this feature.

 If you need more control you probably need a different language.